 With 2 oceans bordering this country, it’s not a question of should you, it’s simply a matter of where.
 Most people head to the south western town of San Juan Del Sur, infamous for its surfing and nightlife.

 I didn’t have a chance to check out the surf in this area but instead, opted for an absolutely amazing surf camp, further up the Pacific coast in the Chinandega province.
 Rise Up Surf Camp is located in the countryside and offers an all-inclusive option.
 They’ll pick you up at the airport in Managua and your stay includes all your meals, surf lessons, surf board rentals, daily yoga and usually one other afternoon activity.
 This place was truly a paradise!
 The waves in this area were perfect for beginners like me though more advanced surfers had plenty of options as well.
 Surfing in Nicaragua should be at the top of your must-do adventure list!

 Available in many areas and at various resorts, stand-up paddle boarding is a fun way to explore the area by water.
 I had a chance to try this while staying on Little Corn Island and rented a board for an hour from one of the restaurants located along the beach.
 They were a lot tippier than I expected but it was a great way to get out on the water and take in the view from a different perspective.

 Lake Nicaragua Boat Tour

-Here’s a list of other outdoor adventure activities that I didn’t get a chance to try out for myself, but are definitely on my list for next time!
+Here’s a list of other outdoor adventure activities that I didn’t get a chance to try for myself.

 I had a wonderful time exploring Nicaragua and partaking in its many adventure activities.
-This country is makes for a cheaper alternative to its more expensive southern neighbor, Costa Rica, in terms of food, transportation and accommodation, though activities seem comparable in price.
-I plan on returning one day to try out a few more experiences that I didn’t have time for this round.
+This country makes for a cheaper alternative to its more expensive southern neighbor, Costa Rica.
+I plan on returning one day to try out a few more activties that I didn’t have time for this round.